LanceMcCarthy/GoldenClouds/index.md

 <link rel="stylesheet" type="text/css" href="styles.css">

-Welcome to Las Palmas!
-Please take 5 minutes to read this **before** your arrival so that you are prepared ([para español, vaya aquí](https://goldenclouds-dvlup-com.translate.goog/?_x_tr_sl=en&_x_tr_tl=es&_x_tr_hl=en)).
+Welcome to Blue Haven/Golden Clouds!
+Please take a couple minutes to read this **before** your arrival so that you are prepared ([para español, vaya aquí](https://goldenclouds-dvlup-com.translate.goog/?_x_tr_sl=en&_x_tr_tl=es&_x_tr_hl=en)).

 Please bookmark this page, it contains very important information about the property, amenities, technology (Wi-Fi, camera locations, etc), and other tips that will make your experience as pleasurable as possible.

+> [!IMPORTANT]
-Please carefully read anything that says "warning".
+> Please stop and carefully read anything that says "warning" because these topic have to do with your privacy and security.

 ### Table of Contents